Knut Husebø

-Knut Husebø (born 10 May 1946) is a Norwegian actor and visual artist.
+Knut Husebø (10 May 1946 – 30 May 2026) was a Norwegian actor and visual artist.

+Life and career

 Born in Stavanger, Husebø debuted in 1968 in the role Flyndrefanten in the play Taremare by on Den Nationale Scene.
 He was employed at the Nationaltheatret 1969–1971 and 1975–1986, interrupted by an engagement at the National Theatre 1977–1979 and 1982–1983.
-Since 1986 he has been a freelance actor.
+Beginning in 1986 he was a freelance actor.

-Among the roles Husebø has played are Edmund in King Lear, Orsino in the Twelfth Night and the title role in Henrik Ibsen's Catiline.
+Among the roles Husebø played were Edmund in King Lear, Orsino in the Twelfth Night and the title role in Henrik Ibsen's Catiline.
 He played the multifaceted Benoni in Fjernsynsteatret's adaptation of Knut Hamsun's novels Benoni and Rosa, and he had one of the leading parts in Per Bronken's television series adaptation of Sigrid Undset's Jenny.

-In more recent years Husebø's work has most prominently been as a visual artist.
+Over the years Husebø's work most prominently was as a visual artist.

+Husebø died on 30 May 2026, at the age of 80.